RioRocker97/myAI_Project/README.md

   - Run Fun VGG's Model
   - /////////////////////////// PHASE 1 /////////////////////////////
   - A new start
+  - Quick setting up (No finding only for now!)
+  - first train (InceptionV3 + ResNet50)
 # Things that ignored
   - data Folder
   - Model file (Will be available on Google drive)